emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 ![](model.png)

 ## Analysis and Visualization
 Two report pages were prepared to show the ATM usage patterns separately from the ATM maintenance metrics.
-On the former, analysis revealed the following:
+On the former, the analysis revealed the following:
 - A total of 6.52 million transactions were carried out by 8,828 customers in all five states over the entire period.
 - At 462K, most transactions occurred around 17:00:00 (5:00 pm) and Thursdays had the highest transaction of any day of the week at 938K.
 - The 'Lekki ATM' was the most frequented by customers accounting for over 190K transactions.